L23de/numa-rdma/README.md

 ## Mock Data

 The following schemas were generated using the aid of [Mockaroo](https://www.mockaroo.com/).
 The cURL command to access the data is also provided.
-Add `&count=X` to the end of the endpoint to specify # of entries to generate.
+Add parameters `key` and `count` in the URL to specify your API key and # of entries to generate.

 - ACH - `https://api.mockaroo.com/api/d8cc21a0`
 - Apartment - `https://api.mockaroo.com/api/98cd9330`